DorkOS

 }

 Inbound webhooks are received at POST /api/relay/webhooks/{adapterId}.
 The adapter verifies the HMAC signature, extracts the payload, and publishes it to the configured subject prefix.
-Secret rotation is supported with a 24-hour transition window where both old and new secrets are accepted.
+Secret rotation is supported with a 24-hour transition window.

 Hot Reload

-Adapter configuration is watched for changes via chokidar.
-When you edit ~/.dork/relay/adapters.json, DorkOS automatically reconciles the running adapters -- stopping removed or disabled adapters and starting newly enabled ones.
-No server restart is required.
+Adapter configuration is watched via chokidar.
+Edit ~/.dork/relay/adapters.json and DorkOS automatically reconciles the running adapters — stopping removed or disabled adapters and starting newly enabled ones.
+No server restart required.

 curl -X POST http://localhost:4242/api/relay/adapters/reload